10.6. dataObject#

 This method is similar to

-- toGray(destinationType='uint8') dataObject #
+- toGray(destinationType='uint8') dataObject#

 Converts this

-coloured dataObject into a gray-scale dataObject.The returned
+rgba32coloured dataObject into a gray-scale dataObject.The returned

-.
+dataObjecthas the same size than thisdataObjectand the real-value data type, that is given bydestinationType.
 The pixel-wise conversion is done using the formula:- Parameters:

 - destinationType{“uint8”, “int8”, “uint16”, “int16”, “int32”, “float32”, “float64”},

-Desired data type of the returned dataObject (only real value data types allowed).
+optional Desired data type of the returned dataObject (only real value data types allowed).

 - destinationType{“uint8”, “int8”, “uint16”, “int16”, “int32”, “float32”, “float64”},